espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 .. note:: ``idf.py flash`` doesn't flash the bootloader if secure boot is enabled.

-9. Reset the ESP32 and it will boot the software bootloader you flashed.
+9. Reset the {IDF_TARGET_NAME} and it will boot the software bootloader you flashed.
 The software bootloader will enable secure boot on the chip, and then it verifies the app image signature and boots the app.
-You should watch the serial console output from the ESP32 to verify that secure boot is enabled and no errors have occurred due to the build configuration.
+You should watch the serial console output from the {IDF_TARGET_NAME} to verify that secure boot is enabled and no errors have occurred due to the build configuration.

 .. note:: Secure boot won't be enabled until after a valid partition table and app image have been flashed.
 This is to prevent accidents before the system is fully configured.

-.. note:: If the ESP32 is reset or powered down during the first boot, it will start the process again on the next boot.
+.. note:: If the {IDF_TARGET_NAME} is reset or powered down during the first boot, it will start the process again on the next boot.

 10. On subsequent boots, the secure boot hardware will verify the software bootloader has not changed and the software bootloader will verify the signed app image (using the validated public key portion of its appended signature block).